Probing scalar field with generic extreme mass-ratio inspirals around Kerr black holes: Adiabatic evolution of EMRIs orbits

 \subsection{Gravitational fluxes}

-In this section, we introduce the scalar and gravitational perturbations of Kerr BH derived by Teokolsky formalism~\cite{Teukolsky:1973ha,Teukolsky:1972my}.
+In this section, we introduce the scalar and gravitational perturbations of Kerr BH derived by Teuokolsky formalism~\cite{Teukolsky:1973ha,Teukolsky:1972my}.
 We can write down the separable radial and angular equations in the following fashion \begin{widetext}

 \end{widetext} where $K=(r^{2}+a^2)\omega -am$ and $s\in (0, 1, \pm 2)$.
 The equation for the $s=-2$ case denotes the gravitational perturbation, and the $s=0$ case is the scalar perturbation. $\lambda_{s} = (\ell-s)(\ell+s+1)$ is the eigenvalue of the spin-weighted spherical harmonics (${}_{s}S_{\ell m}$). $\mathcal{T}_{slm\omega}$ is the source term of the inspiraling object, described in appendix (\ref{app:source:grav}) and $R_{s}(r)$ is the radial function.
 For the gravitational radial equation, its homogeneous solution obeys the following asymptotic behavior